Part 25: A Bet on President Truman and A Bill Paid. Or maybe a bill was paid.

 Either before they had their baby, or after, Riley and Alix moved to Hollis, New York, which is located in Queens.
 Not long after, although Riley seemed to be making money, they had to move in with Alix's parents.

 As mentioned in previous blogs, I grew up knowing about Alix and my half-brother.
-I won’t repeat the stories I was told by my father, what he said seems unlikely to me now.
-I realized that my father had to have a “story” of how his marriages ended, a story that would cast him in a good light.
+I won’t repeat some of the stories about why he said he left...what I was told by my father...what he said seems unlikely to me now.
+I realized that my father had to have a “story” of how his marriages ended, a story that would cast him in a good light, or as somehow the victim of some terrible situation.

-The journal my father kept had a paragraph about what happened between him and his wife.
-Dad wrote in his notes that Alix had found a journal he was keeping back then.
+As mentioned, Riley's journal had a paragraph about what happened between him and his wife.
+Dad wrote in his notes that Alix had found a journal that he was keeping back then.
+If that journal is like the one I have, oh boy.
 She read it, and that’s how she found out about all his other relationships.
 Alix kicked his ass out.
-I’m surprised he kept a journal filled with such damning information just laying around the house, but also it tracks with my father’s strange behavior and lack of executive function.
+The fact that he kept a journal filled with such damning information just laying around the house is surprising, but also it tracks with my father’s strange behavior and lack of executive function.

 After her relationship with Riley, or Dick as she knew him, Alix never remarried.